Criminal Justice Training Council

 - First Aid and/or CPR/AED

-- A.R.I.D.E. training (must be completed within 36 months of graduation from the Level III program, effective with the 99th Basic Class)
+- A.R.I.D.E. training (must be completed within 36 months of graduation from the Level III program, effective May 2015)

 - Conducted Electrical Weapon (C.E.W.)
 (Note: only required if the officer is assigned/carries a C.E.W. device)